 iPad student discounts

-You can also get a small discount on iPads from the Education Store, at between £20 and £50 depending on the model.
-Take a closer look at the prices in Apple's UK Education Store here.
+You can also get a small discount on iPads from the UK Education Store - between £20 and £50 depending on the model.
+Take a closer look at the prices in Apple's UK Education Store.

 The savings on the iPad in the US Education Store are also quite small at up to $50.
-Take a closer look at the Apple's US Education Store here.
+Take a closer look at Apple's US Education Store.

 There are no discounts on the iPhone, Apple TV or Apple Watch.